Head of Teaching & Learning: Mrs K Robertson

 Miss S Green

-Drama at Downlands is an exciting, fun subject taught throughout the whole school.
-It helps to build confidence, improves public speaking, specialises in team-work, and encourages a range of other skills needed for life during and after school.
+Drama at Downlands is an exciting, creative subject taught throughout the whole school.
+It helps to build confidence and creativity, improves public speaking skills, specialises in team-work, and encourages a range of other skills needed for life during and after school.

 Drama is taught fortnightly to years 7 and 8, and once a week to year 9.
-Students in Key Stage 3 focus on some of the fundamental key skills of the subject, studying Voice, Facial Expression, Body Language and Gesture.
-Topics cover Mime, Stage Combat, Soundscape, Improvisation, and the beginnings of Shakespeare.
-During year 9, students are able to transfer all of their dramatic skills in to whole performances.
-Work schemes include Melodrama, Theatre in Education, and other scripted works.
-Assessment focuses on those skills.
+Students in Key Stage 3 focus on some of the fundamental key skills of the subject, studying Physicalisation, Use of Voice and working with script and Devising original drama.
+Topics covered include Mime, Stage Combat, Soundscaping, Improvisation, Radio Plays, Murder Mystery and Exploring Script.

-Students who decide to take Drama GCSE can benefit from many more school trips.
+Students who decide to take Drama GCSE can benefit from more school trips.
 In the past, we have visited many theatres including the National Theatre, the Globe Theatre and the Lyric Hammersmith, and seen productions from outstanding theatre companies, such as Kneehigh, Frantic Assemby, 1927, Traverse.
-We aim to visit the theatre once every couple of months.
-All the trips are optional and aim to see diverse, inspirational, ‘off the West End’ productions, rather than mainstream.
-Students have also taken part in various workshops, most recently the cast and Director of Action to the Word, who provided a challenging, physical workshop for a group of year 11 students.
+We aim to visit the theatre 4 or 5 times over the course.
+Most the trips are optional and we aim to see diverse, inspirational, ‘off the West End’ productions, as well as mainstream West End productions.

-For more information about events and schemes of work, please visit the Drama Moodle site.
+For more information about events and schemes of work, please visit the Drama SharePoint page.

 Awarding Body: OCR

 Scheme of Work for Years 7, 8 and 9: